good-loop/doc/pages/policy/disciplinary-procedure.md

 limit_months: 18 months

-# (draft) Disciplinary Procedure
+# Disciplinary Procedure

-Status: This is a draft.
-IT is NOT active yet.

 This procedure is for managers disciplining a staff member or contractor.
-See alo the [[Grievance Procedure]] for staff who wish to raise a complaint.
+See also the [Grievance Procedure](grievance-procedure.html) for staff who wish to raise a complaint.

 ## 1. Purpose and scope

 This procedure is designed to help and encourage all employees to achieve and maintain standards of conduct, attendance and job performance.
-The company rules (a copy of which is displayed in the office) and this procedure apply to all employees, and to contractors whilst working for the Company.
+The company rules (a copy of which is shared online) and this procedure apply to all employees, and to contractors whilst working for the Company.
 The aim is to ensure consistent and fair treatment for all in the organisation.

 ## 2. Principles

+ - Our first priority is the well-being of the people involved.
+ - If possible, disciplinary measures should be corrective rather than punitive.
  - Informal action will be considered, where appropriate, to resolve problems.
  - No disciplinary action will be taken against an employee until the case has been fully investigated, except for reasonable actions to protect other employees.
  - For formal action the employee will be advised of the nature of the complaint against him or her and will be given the opportunity to state his or her case before any decision is made at a disciplinary meeting.
  - Employees will be provided, where appropriate, with written copies of evidence and relevant witness statements in advance of a disciplinary meeting.
 However this may be restricted to protect the identity of colleagues contributing to the process.
  - At all stages of the procedure the employee will have the right to be accompanied by a trade union representative, or work colleague.
- - No employee will be dismissed for a first breach of discipline except in the case of gross misconduct, when the penalty will be dismissal without notice or payment in lieu of notice.
+ - No employee will be dismissed for a first breach of discipline except in the case of gross misconduct, when the penalty can be dismissal without notice or payment in lieu of notice.
  - An employee will have the right to appeal against any disciplinary action.
  - The procedure may be implemented at any stage if the employee's alleged misconduct warrants this.